International Student Housing

 Step Four: After Arrival

-- There are staff members who live in the residence halls who can help you with any questions that they may have.
-These staff members are called Resident Assistants or RA’s.
-Students residing in the residence halls will participate in programming hosted by in hall staff.
+- There are staff members who live in the residence halls who can help you with any questions that you may have.
+These staff members are called Resident Advisors or RA’s.

 - In the event that you would like to change rooms, the room change process for all students begins on the first Thursday of classes.
-You can access the room change process through your Housing Self-Service.
+You can request the room change process through your eRezlife.
 When you begin your second year of study, you will be able to select your room.
 Emails about the room selection process will be sent to your OHIO email during spring semester.

 - Student is 23 years of age at the time they begin studying at Ohio University.